Urwa5618/PF-LAB-05-Submission/README.md

 # PF-LAB-05-Submission
+Welcome to my github Profile.
-All Tasks of Lab 05 are here with there outputs
+All Tasks of Lab 05 are here with there outputs.
+Thank You..